 Financial Aid Deadlines

-Applications for financial aid are available beginning October 1st for the following academic year at www.fafsa.ed.gov.
-The financial aid office encourages our students to file the FAFSA application as early as possible to increase their potential to receive the maximum aid available from each of the financial aid programs.
+FAFSA applications are available beginning October 1st for the following academic year at The financial aid office encourages our students to file the FAFSA application as early as possible to increase their potential to receive the maximum aid available from each of the financial aid programs.

 There are many convenient options available if you need assistance with FAFSA completion.